lrector/Powershell/First-Responder-Kit/_readme.txt

-# The Free SQL Server Download Pack from Brent Ozar Unlimited
+# The Free SQL Server First Responder Kit from Brent Ozar Unlimited

-(C) 2018, Brent Ozar Unlimited.
+(C) 2019, Brent Ozar Unlimited.

 To get the latest version, visit: https://www.BrentOzar.com/first-aid/

 Hi!
-You've just downloaded a bunch of free stuff that we hope you find useful.
+You've just downloaded a bunch of free stuff that I hope you find useful.
-It's our scripts, setup checklists, e-books, and posters about Microsoft SQL Server.
-We built this stuff because we needed it too - we're Brent Ozar Unlimited, a boutique consulting firm that focuses on making SQL Server faster and more reliable.
+It's our scripts, setup checklists, and resources for Microsoft SQL Server.

-The posters and books are pretty self-explanatory.
-The scripts are:
+The scripts include:

 sp_Blitz - "Somebody just handed me a SQL Server.
 Is it in good shape?"